AdaCore/training_material/courses/spark_for_ada_programmers/110_advanced_proof_techniques.rst

   .. code:: Ada

-     X := new Integer'(1);      --  X has the ownership of the cell Y := X;                    --  The ownership it transferred to Y Y.all := Y.all + 1;        --  Y can access and modify the data
+     X := new Integer'(1);
+     --  X has the ownership of the cell
+     Y := X;
+     --  The ownership it transferred to Y
+     Y.all := Y.all + 1;
+     --  Y can access and modify the data pragma Assert (X.all = 1);
-     pragma Assert (X.all = 1); --  X can no longer access the data
+     --  Error: X can no longer access the data

 -------------------------
 Borrowing and Observing